 First off, yes, playing daily fantasy sports online on sites like DraftKings is legal in all but 11 of the 50 states (more on that below).

-There is no federal law that prohibits American citizens from playing on DraftKings, or FanDuel, or one of the many other daily fantasy sports sites that are popping up like weeds.
+There is no federal law that prohibits American citizens from playing on DraftKings, or FanDuel, or one of the many other daily fantasy sports sites.
+Key word: “federal law.”

 But how is DraftKings legal?